 Safety drills will occur at times established by the school board.
 Students are required to be silent and shall comply with the directives of school officials during emergency drills.
-Each school shall conduct at least six (6) fire drills, two (2) tornado drills and two (2) lock-down drills each school year.
-At least four (4) of the fire drills shall occur in the fall.
+Each school shall conduct at least five fire drills, two tornado drills and three lock-down drills each school year.
 There may be other drills at the direction of the administration.
 Drills will not be preceded by a warning to the students.